 Maybe it would be easier to just change your daughter’s name to the spelling on your Will.

 Did you think about changing your kids name because it’d be easier than contacting the company again?

 Stop and imagine for a moment how it would feel to....

 When you create you Last Will and Testament (or Living Trust) using the Giving Forward Program, you get organization, customization, and an easy to follow program that walks you through the four-step process so you are in control and get to create your own unique and customized Giving Forward plan.

-The Giving Forward Program enables you to plan for the 3Ls in your life ...
+The Giving Forward Program helps you plan for the 3Ls in your life …

 How often do you say, "I love you"?
 Your Will or Trust is the action you need to take to ensure that your love can be felt far into the future, even when you're no longer there to say those three little words.

 Plan for Life

 Step 1.
 Gather Information